jeremyyew/tech-prep-jeremy.io/systems-design/dns.md

 {% endhint %}

 {% hint style="info" %}
-### What's the difference between a recursive DNS query and a recursive DNS resolver?
-A recursive query is sent as a **request** to a **resolver**.
-A DNS recursive resolver resolves the query by making additional requests to other servers.
-{% endhint %}

 {% hint style="info" %}
 ### What is the difference between URL and URI?